gtapiGOtLOXP/CS2DYNA/README.md

 ---

 **Advanced AutoBhop Application for CS2**, written in C#.
-Fully open-source, with no direct memory reading.
+Fully open source, with no direct memory reading.
 Configuration is done **in the application console**.

----

-## Installation and Launch

-1. Go to the release page:
-   → Download the latest version (YAW)
-2. Download the file `AutoBhop.exe`.
-3. Run `AutoBhop.exe`.
-   - The application will automatically configure itself for your system.
-   - A console window will open with status information and configuration options.

 ---